Course overview

 Course entry requirements

-Apprentices will be required to have or achieve Level 2 in English and Maths by the end of their apprenticeship if they do not already have a GCSE Grade 1 – 5/A-C in both subjects.
-Apprentices should be able to demonstrate through initial assessment that they are working at Level 2.
+Apprentices will be required to have or achieve level 2 in English and Maths by the end of their apprenticeship if they do not already have a GCSE Grade 1 – 9 in both subjects.
+Where an apprentice has a level 2 or equivalent then they will be required to work towards achieving their level 2 Functional skills during their apprenticeship.

 How is the course delivered and assessed?